 [Updated 2018 10 07] In the field of predictive analytics (a subset of data mining methods in the more general sense) it is common good practice to test predictive models against new data.
-That is a data set that was not used as the basis for developing the model.
-The latter is called a “training” data set and the former is the “test” data set.
+I.e. a data set that was not used as the basis for developing the model.
+These two datasets are typically called “training” and “test” datasets

 Why doesn’t EvalC3 address this issue?

 Some may notice that there is no provision within EvalC3 for this sort of case separation.
 There is a reason.
 Testing a model on a test data set is important if you want to generalize and use your model in new settings.
 This is typically the case with many commercial applications of predictive modeling e.g. being able to find likely loan defaulters among new clients.

 But EvalC3 was designed with a different set of users in mind, those engaged, one way or another, with development aid programmes.
 These often have small rather than big data sets, and external validity may not always be the top priority.
 Internal validity may be more important i.e. working out what is going on within the existing (and often small) data set

 How can you do this, if you want to?

 There are simple and complex ways of doing this.
 With large datasets, they can be split into two sections, one for training and another for testing purposes.
 Two-thirds of cases in a training data set and one-third of cases in a test data set are commonly used proportions.
 Cases need to be assigned randomly, e.g. by numbering all cases randomly 1,2 or 3, then assigning 1 and 2 into the training set and 3 into the test set.